Rajesh Hamal: 1984–1990: Modelling, Film Debut and Breakthrough

-1991–2004: Superstardom and Mahanayak of Nepali cinemas
+1992–2004: Superstardom and Journey to the Mahanayak of Nepali Cinema

-In 1991, Hamal joined up with Tulsi Ghimire for the first time in his directorial film project called Deuta.
+In 1992, Hamal joined up with Tulsi Ghimire for the first time in his directorial film project called Deuta.
 The film starred Hamal, Shrawan Ghimire, Srijana Basnet, with Tulsi Ghimire in support.
 On the film's release, it became a box office hit in Nepal and is now regarded as the breakthrough for Hamal in Nepali cinema.
-The Kathmandu Post wrote: "Incidentally, this was also the film that catapulted Hamal into stardom, and while that alone could place Deuta in a Kollywood Hall of Fame (if such a thing existed), the movie is much more than that".
+The Kathmandu Post wrote: "Incidentally, this was also the film that catapulted Hamal into stardom and the movie itself has a place in Nepali Cinema Hall of Fame Award but actually the movie deserve much more than that".

 In 2000, Hamal was cast in actor Neer Shah's directorial film titled Basanti.
-He portrayed Gagan Singh Khawas.
+Set during the King Rajendra's rule in Nepal, it was a historical period drama.
+Hamal portrayed Gagan Singh Khawas.
 His co-stars were Karishma Manandhar, Gauri Malla, and Divya Dutta.
 The film is based on the novel of the same title written by Diamond Shumsher Rana.
-Hamal says his favorite films are Deuta and Basanti.
+Hamal often cited Basanti as one of his favorite films.

-Bijaya Adhikari of Online Khabar wrote: "filmmakers like Nir Shah, one of the forerunners of the historical period drama genre, have been consistently making successful films in the genre like Basanti, Masaan, and Seto Bagh".
-Rachana Chettri and Preena Shrestha of The Kathmandu Post wrote: "Cinematographically, the film achieves its purpose of bringing the old palaces and courtyards populated by royals and their supporters back to life".

 In 2004, Hamal appeared in a Shiva Regmi directorial film named Hami Tin Bhai, which had an ensemble cast including Shree Krishna Shrestha, Nikhil Upreti, Jharana Thapa, Nandita K.C., and Rekha Thapa.
 In 2018, it was announced that a sequel would be produced.
 Other films featuring Hamal include Kasam (1992), Sadak and Prithvi (1994), Simana (1996), Shankar (1997), Chadhni (1999), Ek Number Ko Pakhe (1999), Dhukdhuki (2000), and Ajambari Nata (2005).

-2005–2017: Continuation of success, television debut, and acting break
+2005–2024: Continuation of Success, Television Debut and Acting Break

 Hamal expanded his career beyond just film, appearing on television shows and commercials in 2004.
 A popular Nepalese show called Wai Wai Quiz Whiz was his television debut, and he made a guest appearance on the Miss Angel Program the same year.
 Hamal was also endorsed by various companies to star in commercials for products such as steel, soap, and cement.
 He also endorsed the first bike made in Nepal, which is called "Cosmic Ying Yang".
 In addition, he has been the face of NMB Bank Nepal, Indica Easy, and Global College of Management.